 As described in Sections 3.2.3.1 through 3.2.3.7, the Statewide CASE Team does not anticipate significant employment or financial impacts to any particular sector of the California economy.
 This is not to say that the proposed change would not have modest impacts on employment in California.
 In Section 3.2.4, the Statewide CASE Team estimated the proposed change in LPDs would affect statewide employment and economic output directly and indirectly through its impact on builders, designers and energy consultants, and building inspectors.
-In addition, the Statewide CASE Team estimated that energy savings associated with the proposed change in LPDs would then be available for other economic activities.
+In addition, the Statewide CASE Team estimated that energy savings associated with the proposed change in LPDs would lead to modest ongoing financial savings for California residents, which would then be available for other economic activities.